deadlyvipers/dojo_rules/introduction.md

-Hello, my name is rayfix
+Hello, my name is rayfix.
+My favorite codepath is Ruby.